OfficerClucks/StatsNotes2523/Chapter 1 In Class notes.md

  - The additivity axiom allows us to calculate probabilities for complex events by summing the probabilities of simpler, mutually exclusive events.

+These are another perspective of the above axioms.

+1. Monotonicity: The principle of monotonicity states that if one event is a subset of another, then the probability of the subset is less than or equal to the probability of the superset.
+2. Complement Rule: The complement rule states that the probability of the complement of an event is equal to one minus the probability of the event itself
+ - The complement of event A happening is everything that happens when not A
+3. Numeric Bound: The numeric bound on probabilities states that probabilities always lie between zero and one, inclusive.
+This fundamental property reflects the inherent limitations of probabilistic reasoning, where probabilities quantify degrees of belief or uncertainty ranging from complete impossibility (zero probability) to absolute certainty (probability one).

+## Examples
+Coin Flip example with the axioms:
+Variables H (Heads), T (Tails)
+Axiom 1 says that P(H)≥ 0, and P(T) ≥ 0
+Axiom 2 says that 0 ≤ P(H) ≤ 1 and  0 ≤ P(T) ≤ 1
+Axiom 3 says that P(H,T) = P(H)+P(T)